 Feedback is generally in 3 forms, although not all assessors use all forms of feedback on every assessment:

 - 1. The grading rubric see below for more details - 2.
 Comments on your actual submission this often includes editorial corrections - 3.
-General text comments on your work overall
+General text comments on your work overall either within the rubric or as a comment

 Timing of Feedback